zyedidia/SFML.jl/README.md

 Julia should clone and install it for you.

 You should be all set now.
 You can put `using SFML` at the top of your files to use the library.
 Take a look at the `examples` folder to get started.

+#License

+This software is a binding of the SFML library created by Laurent Gomila, which is provided under the Zlib/png license.

+This software is provided under the same license than the SFML, the Zlib/png license.